The History of Life Coaching: Key Lessons & Insights

 history of coaching

-Why It’s Important to Know About Life Coaching History
+Why It’s Important to Know Life Coaching History

-You are a life coach today, so why does it matter where life coaching began?
-Why is it important to understand at least a brief history of life coaching?
+You’re a life coach today, so why does it matter where life coaching began?
+Why is it important to understand the history of it all?

-Having a more complete picture of coaching’s history can also help you get a sense of different coaching styles and philosophies.
-For instance, you may find out the origins of your current style, which could then lead you to study those origins more profoundly so you can improve your inner game and coaching practice.
+For instance, you may discover the origins of your current style, leading you to study those origins more profoundly to improve your coaching practice.

-Learning from those who teach coaching today is important, but going back to your roots and reading up on original philosophical texts can provide you with a completely new perspective.
-You can make your own interpretations instead of learning someone else’s interpretations.
+It’s important to learn from those who teach coaching today, but going back to its roots and reading up on original philosophical texts can provide you with an entirely new perspective.
+You can make your interpretations instead of learning someone else’s.
 You can also approach life coach training with a more critical mind.

-Knowing the history of coaching also helps us figure out where the coaching industry is heading!
-When we know where we came from, we can more easily see where we’re headed.
+Knowing the history of coaching also helps us figure out where the coaching industry is heading.
+When we know where we came from, we can see where we’re going more easily.
 This can help you educate yourself for the future and take the steps required to blaze the trail forward.

 The History of Life Coaching: From Then to Now

-In the mid 16th century, the word “coach” meant a large four-wheeled covered carriage.
-It came from the French term coche and also from the Hungarian word kocsi, which meant “carriage”.
-Carriages were named that way because superior carts and wagons were designed in the small town of Kocs in Hungary.
+So, what does the word “coach” mean?
+In the mid-16th century, it meant a large four-wheeled covered carriage.
+It came from the French term coche and the Hungarian word kocsi, which meant “carriage.”
+Carriages were named that way because superior carts and wagons were designed in Hungary’s small town of Kocs.

-The meaning we use today originated at Oxford University in 1830.
-Back then, according to the Online Etymology Dictionary, this word was a slang term for a tutor who would “carry” a student through an exam.
+However, the present meaning of the word originated at Oxford University in 1830.
+Back then, according to the Online Etymology Dictionary, this word was slang for a tutor who would “carry” a student through an exam.

-If you think about it, this meaning still makes sense today!
+If you think about it, this meaning still makes sense today.
 As a coach, you “carry” your clients from one state to another.
-In essence, the word we use today to describe the personal coaching process is a metaphor.
+So, the word we use today to describe the coaching process is a metaphor for what we deliver.

-The sports coaching term “coach” transferred from there in 1861 as “special instruction or training for an exam or an athletic contest”.
+The term “coach” entered the sports world in 1861 as “special instruction or training for an exam or an athletic contest.”

-Ever since then, coaching has evolved via different styles.
-Today, there are endless coaching styles you can adapt to your own coaching services.
+Ever since then, coaching has evolved through different styles.
+Today, there are endless coaching styles you can adapt to your services.

 Let’s explore what each time period contributed to what we know as coaching today.

 Many ancient philosophers taught their students and spoke of things that coaches today will easily recognize.
-While these philosophers did not invent “coaching” (and lived way before the word even existed), their teachings have a huge influence on how coaches help their clients and run their life coaching business today.
+While these philosophers did not invent “coaching” (they lived before the word existed), their teachings greatly influenced how life coaches help their clients today.

-For example, the Chinese philosopher and poet Confucius wrote about personal morality as well as sincerity.
+For example, the Chinese philosopher and poet Confucius wrote about personal morality and sincerity.
+It is not far from what many clients seek today: finding their truth.

-But one method has had a particularly huge impact on coaching philosophies today: the Socratic Method.
-This method, which is credited to Socrates, helps students stimulate their own critical thinking and find the answers within themselves by asking them the right questions.
+However, one method has had a particularly huge impact on coaching philosophies today: the Socratic Method.
+Credited to Socrates, this approach helps students practice critical thinking and find the answers by asking the right questions.

 Transcendentalism in the 1830s